 Even though my country has been taken away, they can’t take my words away from me.

 That’s it for my review.
-It’s not really long compared to my previous ones because I learned not to spoil anything.
-HAHAHAHA!
 Really, I hope you will watch this.
-Especially if you are an aspiring writer like me.
+Especially if you are an aspiring writer.
 I’m also a sucker for history so this is a treat.
 I appreciate the past eras even more.

 You know how we get sad sometimes without any particular reason?
 Maybe these souls from the past really live through time.
 If we don’t reincarnate, maybe the feelings of love, heartache, betrayal and passion lives on—from past to present to future.
 The grudges stay.
 The determination remains.
 All these feelings are incorporated to the world we live in now and it will for the longest time.